fako/writing/main/plot-trilogy.md

 An outline of the story of the trilogy.
 Between the three parts there are interludes.
 What happens between these interludes is only known to the reader by what is told about them in the main parts of the trilogy.

-Currently the story is not finished.
+Currently the story is far from finished.
+Only part 1 is somewhat finished.
-For each part there are as of yet vague sections that need clarification.
+The other parts are more in a sketch phase and need to be further developed.

 Hero: Cerof